 WAJZ (96.3 MHz) Voorheesville) (Pamal Broadcasting) Co-located with WYJB

-WROW (590 KHz) Albany (Pamal Broadcasting) STL passed through WYJB transmitter site
+WROW (590 KHz) Albany (Pamal Broadcasting) STL passed through the WYJB transmitter site

 WPTR (96.7 MHz) Clifton Park (Crawford Broadcasting) reasons unknown